CsBigDataHub/working-with-vim/pages/vimwiki.md

 ## Todo Lists

 VimWiki has a few built-in types and features.
-One of which is a todo list features.
-You can create a list of items that can be checked off using the syntax:
+One is a todo list feature that you can create a list of items that can be checked off using the syntax:

 ```md
 - [ ] Write Vim Lessons